-The desired outcome is to achieve greater consistency in the authorized licenses' operational areas for marihuana related business for medical marihuana facilities and adult-use establishments and create new licenses to assist the industry in continuing to grow.
+The desired outcome is to achieve greater consistency in the licenses for marihuana related business for medical marihuana facilities and adult-use establishments.

 7. Identify the harm resulting from the behavior that the proposed rules are designed to alter and the likelihood that the harm will occur in the absence of the rule.